geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 In this post I will answer a few questions:

+- Do frameworks make for less accessible sites?
 - Just how effective are Svelte's a11y warnings?
 - What won't they warn you about?
 - How could Svelte improve?